Quantum Amplitude Amplification Operators: Acknowledgement

 \section{Acknowledgement}

-This work was supported by National Research Foundation of Korea (NRF-2019M3E4A1080001, NRF-2021R1A2C200630911), the ITRC (Information Technology Research Center) Program (IITP-2021-2018-0-01402) and Samsung Research Funding $\&$ Incubation Center of Samsung Electronics (Project No. SRFC-TF2003-01).
+This work is supported by National Research Foundation of Korea (NRF-2019M3E4A1080001), the ITRC (Information Technology Research Center) Program (IITP-2021-2018-0-01402) and Samsung Research Funding $\&$ Incubation Center of Samsung Electronics (Project No. SRFC-TF2003-01).